 Saumon moutarde et miel au four

-Baked Honey Mustard Salmon
+Broiled Honey Mustard Salmon

 The recipe couldn't be simpler, just add the honey and mustard to the salmon and broil for 7 minutes.
 The result is impressive and, above all, delicious!